aluminum1/w214-la/README.md

 # w214
-LaTeX files for Linear Algebra 2nd year 1st semester course at Stellenbosch University.
+This is a project containing the notes for a second course in linear algebra at the second year level at Stellenbosch University.
+The notes are written in PreTeXt, which can be compiled to either html (for viewing on smart devices), or to LaTeX and from there to pdf (for printing).

 Author: Bruce Bartlett